chrsoo/ccrypt-j/README.md

 ### Why implement ccrypt in Java?
 When integrating a java based application with a system that encrypts files using ccrypt using the command line tool can be very costly.
 Each time a JNI call is made the entire Java process forked, consuming large amount of memory and CPU.
 In addition using JNI to decrypt and then pass the decrypted file to to a normal Java class is a clunky solution.
 With standard IO Streams encryption and decryption is straight forward and simple.

-### With ccrypt versions are supperted by ccrypt-j?
+### With ccrypt versions are supported by ccrypt-j?
 Only the latest version (1.10) of ccrypt is supported.
 Possibly it can work with older versions but this has not been verified.

 ### What cipher is used in ccrypt/ccrypt-j